LadnerLab/pepsirf-q2-plugin-docs/source/Pepsirf_Plugins/q2-PSEA.rst

 Run qiime info to check for a successful installation.
 If installation was successful, you should see psea: version in the list of installed plugins.

-Using provided example data, average run time for 3 trials was: 25.26s
+Using provided example data, average run time for 3 trials was: 1 Minute 21 Seconds

 Updating
 --------